PathwayAndDataAnalysis/causal-priors-extractor/README.md

 1. A BioPAX file downloaded from Pathway Commons.
 See https://www.pathwaycommons.org/archives/PC2/

 2. A blacklist file that provides a classification for ubiquitous small molecules.
 This file appears in the name "blacklist.txt" in the Pathway Commons archives.

+Make sure that the BioPAX file and the blacklist file come from the same directory in the archive.

 ## Output